 Bellevue's Comprehensive Plan is the city's foundational policy document that guides growth and development for the 20-year period after adoption.
 Bellevue is known as a community with beautiful natural areas, vibrant commercial areas, a strong economy, some of the nation's best schools and healthy neighborhoods.
 Bellevue's success today stems from decades of community work, foresight and planning.
-This plan continues to enhance those qualities that make Bellevue a "City in a Park."
-Bellevue welcomes the world, and residents and visitors recognize it is a special place.
+This plan continues to enhance those qualities that make Bellevue a "City in a Park".
+Bellevue welcomes the world and residents and visitors recognize it is a special place.

-Bellevue is a growing, dynamic city, the fifth largest in Washington.
+Bellevue is a growing, dynamic city; the fourth largest in Washington.
 It lies at the crossroads of major highways and is served by high-capacity transit service.
-The city is situated in an idyllic environment- bounded by lakes, mountains and forests.
-Each neighborhood contains a unique mix of people, businesses and institutions that contribute to the diversity that makes Bellevue a great place to live.
-Bellevue is a thriving and dynamic business center, anchored by Downtown, BelRed and the Wilburton Transit-Oriented
+It is idyllically bounded by lakes, mountains and forests.
+Each neighborhood has a unique mix of people, businesses and institutions that contribute to the diversity that makes Bellevue a great place to live.
+Bellevue is a thriving and dynamic business center, anchored by Downtown, BelRed and the Wilburton Transit-

-Development Area (TOD), with additional centers in Factoria, Eastgate and Crossroads.
+Oriented Development Area (TOD) with additional centers in Factoria, Eastgate and Crossroads.
 Bellevue is home to international businesses and renowned institutions.
 The leafy, wooded character found throughout Bellevue is cherished by residents, businesses and visitors alike.
 The Bellevue community holds its history close and embraces the future.

-The vision of the Comprehensive Plan describes a future state, the community's desire for how the city should develop to continue to be a place people want to be in 2044.
-The vision is ambitious, yet achievable.
+The Vision of the Comprehensive Plan describes a future state, the community's desire for how the city should develop to continue to be a place people want to be in 2044.
+The Vision is ambitious, yet achievable.
 It creates a dynamic tension that will challenge the community to continue to work to improve the qualities of the city.

-The vision ties directly to each of the plan's elements that provide the city's long-range policy direction.
+The Vision ties directly to the plan's "elements" or chapters that provide the city's long-range policy direction.
 These policies serve as the basis for city regulations, capital investments, programs and other actions.
-Together, the vision and the policies help ensure that the work of the city is coordinated and focused on helping the community achieve its potential.
+Together, the Vision and the policies help ensure that the work of the city is coordinated and helping the community achieve its potential.